Jennywjq/VClip/Semantic Analysis Pipeline/README.md

-‼️Core Task: It reads the transcript from Stage 1 and uses the DeepSeek model to segment it into logical and semantically meaningful paragraphs.
+‼️ Core Task: It reads the transcript from Stage 1 and uses the DeepSeek model to segment it into logical and semantically meaningful paragraphs.

 📌 Note:Set up your own DeepSeek API key.
 Modify the script to include your API configuration.